ibm-cloud-docs/vpc/security-groups.md

 * Protocol - Indicates the protocol that this rule applies for.
 Values are `tcp`, `udp`, `icmp`, or `all`.

    * If its value is `all`, it means that this rule applies to all protocols.
 Then, it's invalid to specify the port range (PortMin, PortMax).
    * If protocol is either `tcp` or `udp`, then the rule can also contain the port range (PortMin, PortMax).
-You must set either both ports, or neither.
+Set either both ports, or neither.
 When neither is set, then traffic is allowed on all ports.
 For a single port, you must set both ports to the same value.
    * When protocol is `icmp`, you can optionally specify the `type` property.
 If specified, then ICMP traffic is allowed for only the specified ICMP type.
 Further, if you specify `type`, you can optionally specify the code property to allow traffic for only the specified ICMP code.

 *	Remote - Describes the set of network interfaces to which this rule allows traffic (or from which, for outbound rules).